English Literature, GCE A Level

 - September 2020, Full Time

-For the comparison task, we’ll do some work on Christina Rossetti, widely regarded as the most significant woman poet in England before the twentieth century.
-We will consider fifteen of her strange and beautiful poems, including the erotic and deeply enigmatic 'Goblin Market', the only Victorian poem to have been published, with suitably graphic illustrations, in Playboy.
-We look at these poems alongside John Webster’s macabre tragedy The Duchess of Malfi (1614), a terrifying piece of writing about the consequences for a woman who tries to control her own sexuality, and featuring murder, incestuous desire, severed body parts and a man who believes he’s a wolf.
+For the comparison task, we’ll do some work on Christina Rossetti, widely regarded as the most significant female poet in England before the twentieth century.
+We will focus on 15 of her strange and beautiful poems, including the erotic and deeply enigmatic 'Goblin Market', the only Victorian poem to have been published in Playboy.
+We look at these alongside John Webster’s macabre tragedy The Duchess of Malfi (1612), a terrifying piece of writing about the consequences for a woman who tries to make her own romantic choices.

 For the second unit, we will consider the way the immigrant experience has been represented in prose fiction, focusing on Mohsin Hamid’s The Reluctant Fundamentalist, a disturbing and provocative post 9/11 thriller, and Jhumpa Lahiri’s The Namesake, a family saga, looking at the effect of immigration on two generations of an Indian family transplanted to America.

-You also undertake a coursework unit (worth 20% of your final mark) for which you write two essays on literature post-1900.
-The first is a small-scale piece focusing on close analysis of a short text; the second is longer, involving textual comparison and work on context.
-We try to give you some freedom here to choose material for yourself; recently students have written about the poetry of Philip Larkin, plays by Jez Butterworth, David Hare and Stephen Beresford, and prose fiction by Zadie Smith, Ian McEwan, Kazuo Ishiguro, Angela Carter and Jeanette Winterson.
+You will also undertake a coursework unit (worth 20% of your final mark) for which you write two essays on literature post-1900.
+We try to give you some freedom to choose material for yourself; recently students have written about the poetry of Philip Larkin, plays by Jez Butterworth and Stephen Beresford, and prose fiction by Zadie Smith and Ian McEwan.

 Why Our College?